Select Page

 Overview of Public Safety Agencies Representatives from the Yolo County District Attorney’s Office and Law Enforcement Agencies.
 Building Bridges and Breaking Barriers – addressing the schools to prison pipeline; Creating Partnerships; Data Driven Intervention and other Innovations in Justice; Community Policing and Community Participation – “From Rhetoric to Reality – Where Do We Go from Here?”

 Summary: Learn how Yolo County law enforcement is addressing the homeless issue in our community.
-Closing remarks on community involvement and participation to achieve long-term public safety solutions and strategies.
-Graduation reception and ceremony.
+Remarks on community involvement and participation to achieve long-term public safety solutions and strategies.

 Week Two: